 Sometimes a course of a Clostridium-killing antibiotic, such as amoxicillin, tylosin, clindamycin, and metronidazole, which has other properties to battle colitis, will be administered as a test.

 This is still the leading weapon in the treatment of inflammatory bowel disease, which must be diagnosed by biopsy.
-Your veterinarian will sometimes suggest a trial course of Prednisone to treat the colitis.
+Your vet will sometimes suggest a trial course of prednisone to treat the colitis.